Ever notice how people respond to challenges in two completely different ways?

 Stay Humble, Stay Ethical

-- Manipulating others instead of influencing them
+- Manipulating others rather than positively influencing them.

-- Taking credit without giving it
+- Taking credit for others' work without giving them recognition.

-- Burning bridges for short-term wins
+- Burning bridges for quick rewards.

-💎 Real-World High-Agency Examples
+Real-World High-Agency Examples

 Let's examine some laser-focused case studies of high agency in action.
 The arenas differ, but the mindset remains constant: